 When precipitation occurs in a solid form, it affects a large number of human activities.
 There are more vulnerable environments such as is road and air traffic, outdoor activities and mountain hiking activities.
 Almost any daily activity and life in big cities can be affected by snow.
 A difference in snow level of 200 meters can mean the difference between a rainy day and the complete collapse of a city due to snow.
 You should get used to cities where snow is more frequent when preparing for this phenomenon and the risks it entails.

 We know that temperature plays a fundamental role when it comes to different types of precipitation.
 Snow most likely occurs when an air mass has temperatures slightly below 0 degrees or close.
 Keep in mind that this range of temperatures must exist on the surface of the place where we are.
 When we take a look at the temperature of the air mass, we get an approximation that, in many cases, may not be sufficient.
-It is quickly when we realize that there are other factors that can lead to errors when calculating the snow level and problems come.
-Problems derived from making a weather forecast.
+It is quickly when we realize that there are other factors that can lead to errors when calculating the snow level And problems are coming.
+Problems arising from making a weather forecast.
+You can also review how storms affect the weather to better understand these phenomena, as mentioned in Storm Éowyn.

 Altitude and temperature

-Altitude and temperature are the first fields that are usually conserved in order to calculate the snow level.
-It is one of the first factors that gives us a clue about how high the snow level can be.
-The 0 degree isotherm is the line on which this temperature is kept at the same height.
-That is, the height from which the temperature is negative under normal conditions.
-Usually, Thermal inversions do not occur in higher layers, but it can also occur.
-Snow generally begins to melt below this level.
-It is usual that the first snowflakes that we find are a few hundred meters below the isotherm.
-In these places we have a temperature with slightly positive values above 0 degrees.
+Altitude and temperature are the first fields usually kept in mind when calculating the snow level.
+This is one of the first factors that gives us an idea of the height at which the snow level can be located.
+The 0-degree isotherm is the line where this temperature is maintained at the same height.
+That is, the height above which the temperature becomes negative under normal conditions.
+Normally, Thermal inversions do not occur in higher layers, but it can also occur.
+Snow typically begins to melt below this level.
+The first snowflakes we encounter are usually a few hundred meters below the isotherm.
+In these places, temperatures range slightly above freezing.

 Another parameter that is usually observed is the temperature at a pressure of 850 hPa.
 It's about a atmospheric pressure value in which it is usually found around 1450 meters of altitude.
 The advantage of using this reference system to observe the temperature of an air mass is that it is much more representative of the temperature that exists at lower levels.
 Another advantage of this type of reference system is that it is separated enough from the ground so that variations in the terrain, solar radiation and the cycles of day and night do not interfere with the temperature.
 Thanks to these parameters it is possible to calculate the snow level much easier.